-The legislators listed here have no TSCPA Key Persons: no one to keep CPAs on their radar, no one to tell them when there are bills that hurt CPAs or the Texans they serve.
+The Texas legislators listed here have no TSCPA Key Persons: no one to keep CPAs on their radar, no one to tell them when there are bills that hurt CPAs or the Texans they serve.

 Grassroots political action is a vital element of TSCPA’s governmental affairs efforts.
 Although the activities of the profession’s lobbyists are important, there is no substitute for the powerful influence of constituent communications on the way a legislator ultimately votes on legislation.

 Individual CPAs are constituents who vote and pay taxes in legislators' districts.
 They have unique expertise and represent other professional colleagues and clients in the district.
 CPAs, as a professional group, are an economic force in their lawmakers' districts, providing both jobs as well as taxable assets.
 Finally, no one can explain the impact of accounting and tax issues on the profession and their clients better than individual CPAs.

 TSCPA sponsors a Key Person Program to involve CPAs in grassroots action at the state level.
 Administered by the Legislative Regional Coordinators Committee and assigned to 12 legislative regions, Key Persons are responsible for advocating the profession’s viewpoint on issues to their members of the Legislature.

 The focus of this program is to train member CPAs to develop and promote a personal constituent relationship with his or her legislator and thereby enhance his or her role as a Key Person.
 By cultivating relationships with the legislator and his or her staff, a Key Person is able to provide them with important information on tax and accounting related issues, as well as act as a spokesperson for the profession.
 At the same time, Key Persons also are in a unique position to gather information in their districts that can help TSCPA plan their future dealings with the legislature.
 Through these relationships, Key Persons help the profession achieve its legislative objectives.